jhackett1/utopia/content/events/making-policy-for-a-diverse-society.markdown

 duration: 55
 filmed: true
 description: >
-  1145-1240: MAKING POLICY FOR A DIVERSE SOCIETY
+  Making Policy for a Diverse Society

   Speaker: Vivienne Aiyela

+  11:45-12:40

   120 Spaces

-  Biography - Vivienne Aiyela
+  Vivienne Aiyela

   Vivienne is  visionary leader who is a Game Changer and Strategist who is a catalyst for human growth, with a focus on vision and values and is passionate